sayantangkhan/LoGM-2021/README.md

 # LoGM-2021
-Repository for the Lab of Geometry (Michigan) project on convex presentations of translation surfaces
+Repository for the Lab of Geometry at Michigan project on convex presentations of translation surfaces